 Course Outcomes: Having successfully completed this course, the student will be able to

-- > Develop understanding of different approaches to designing organizational structures. - > Understand the role of personality, learning and emotions at work. - > Discover and understand the concept of motivation, leadership, power and conflict. - Understand the foundations of group behavior and the framework for organizational change and development.
+- > Understand the role of personality, learning and emotions at work. - > Discover and understand the concept of motivation, leadership, power and conflict. - Understand the foundations of group behavior and the framework for organizational change and development.